jmcrook/DudeSpeak/README.txt

-I thought it'd make an ngram model of The Dude from the big lebowski.
+I thought I'd make an ngram model of The Dude from the big lebowski.
 Turns out anything above 2gram just returns full lines from the movie, I guess because the data set is too small. so the bigram model turned out to be the funniest, yielding lines such as these: